Mikejo5000/vsts-docs-pr/docs/package/npm/npmrc.md

 VSTS recommends using two **_.npmrc_** files:

 1. One **_.npmrc_** should live at the root of your git repo adjacent to your project's **_package.json_**.
-It should contain a “registry” line for your feed and it should not contain credentials since it will be checked into git.
+It should contain a "registry" line for your feed and it should not contain credentials since it will be checked into git.
 You can find the registry information for your feed from the _Connect to Feed_ button:

     1. From your **Packages** page, click _Connect to Feed_